insightindata/insightindata.github.io/_projects/MakeOverMondayWk43.md

 ---
-title: 'MakeOverMonday week 43'
+title: 'Makeover Monday week 43'
 subtitle: 'Apparel exports to the US plummeting due to Covid-19'
 date: 2020-10-25 00:00:00
-description: Starting with a MakeOverMonday project to improve my Tableau and analytic skills..
+description: Starting with a MakeOverMonday project to improve my Tableau and analytic skills.
 featured_image: '/images/MakeOverMondayWk43.png'
 ---